zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/03-example-removing-intermediate-journal-article-versions.md

     }
     ```

 You can write similar code to remove intermediate versions of other entities.
+Once your code is ready, run it using either a sample module, or running it as a script using the script console.

-| **Tip:** Print the version (and any other information of interest) of each
-| object you're removing.
-You can also comment out the object deletion call and
-| read the printout of versions to be removed as a test before committing to
+**Tip:** Print the version (and any other information of interest) of each object you're removing.
+You can also comment out the object deletion call and read the printout of versions to be removed as a test before committing to deleting them.
-| deleting them.

-After you've pruned your database, test it with @product@.